Please watch this video for an introduction to the MAES Programme.

 - a Bachelor’s degree with a major in English or a closely related subject;

-(b) for a candidate who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the University English language requirement applicable to higher degrees as prescribed under General Regulation G2(b).
+(b) who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the University English language requirement applicable to higher degrees as prescribed under General Regulation G2(b).
 The programme has its specific requirements with regard to TOEFL and IELTS:

 |TOEFL: Paper-based test (PBT)||Overall score of 550 with 4 in Test of Written English (TWE); or|